Disability and polyamory can be complicated: here’s why.

 Mainstream polyamory discourse generally presumes abledness and neurotypicality.
 There are no guidelines on disability and polyamory, or for how to navigate having severely limited energy and multiple partners, or how anxiety may affect jealousy and fear, or the difficulty of getting new partners up to speed on your access needs.

 What people in these communities need to know is that disability can complicate and enhance polyamory in many unique ways.
 It’s fascinating to figure out what can work best at any given time.

 It’s also important to note that while there are nuanced differences between the terms polyamory, open relationships, and non-monogamy, I am using the terms interchangeably in this article to mean being open to more than one sexual and/or romantic partner at a time.

 Seven reasons why disability and polyamory can be a complicated mix

-1. Intimacy often requires adjustments
+1. Intimacy often requires adjustments in a polyamorous relationship

 Disability activist Mia Mingus coined the term “access intimacy” to refer to when a partner is able to understand your particular needs around bodies, sex, and relationships.